elineriksson02/DH2323-Project-Repo/README.md

 **Week 4–5:** Added the SWE model and floating object interaction.
-I originally had a different Navier–Stokes simplification in mind but when I started developing it, it didn't work at all — it kept blowing up and producing invalid values.
+I originally had a different Navier–Stokes simplification in mind but when I started developing it, it didn't work at all,
+it kept blowing up and producing invalid values.
 After more research I found the Shallow Water
 Equation model which is more tractable because